Admission to Graduate Education Programs

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The Office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on the academic information; it is not a guarantee of attendance.
-International students recommended for admission will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require the submission of additional documents.
+International students recommended for admission will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require the submission of additional documentation.
 Please see the Graduate Admissions Process for International applicants for more information.

-If you are interested in applying as a Non-Degree seeking, visiting student, or Golden ID (for senior citzens) please see the Graduate School admission requirements webpage.
+If you are interested in applying as a Non-Degree seeking, visiting student, or Golden ID (for Maryland senior citzens) please see the Graduate School admission requirements webpage.

 Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.